 Not all states permit notarizing for relatives

-On the other hand, many states, such as Texas, do not restrict Notaries from notarizing for relatives at all.
-Some states, including Alabama, California and Montana, caution Notaries against notarizing documents for relatives even though the law doesn’t specifically ban it.
+On the other hand, some states, such as Illinois and Texas, do not restrict Notaries from notarizing for relatives.
+Other states, including Alabama, California and Montana, caution Notaries against notarizing documents for relatives even though the law doesn’t specifically ban it.

 If you’ll benefit, don’t notarize it